-- To use 2 Question (a binary tree) to answer questions To use a database to answer more complex search away. - To use a database to answer more complex search questions.
+- To show that the information provided on pictograms is of limited use beyond answering simple questions - To use yes/no questions to separate information - To construct a binary tree to separate different items - To use 2Question (a binary tree) to answer questions - To use a database to answer more complex search questions.
 To use the Search tool to find information.